goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 </div>
 </details>
 <br/>

+- SELF NOTE Explain the maths using baskets and fruits

+Another big LLM algo that came out in 2017, and too again by OpenAI.
+Really goes to show how much they tried to advance AI and be public about it (Atleast in the early days).

+This is going to be math heavy so be prepared (Dw, I will guide you in each step)

 **Problem**
 > However, there is room for improvement in developing a method that is scalable (to large models and parallel implementations), data efficient, and robust (i.e., successful on a variety